grzegorzmazur/yacas/docs/book_of_algorithms/numtheory.rst

 Convert polynomial with rational coefficients to polynomial with integer coefficients

-First the least common multiple $lcm$ of the denominators of the coefficients $p(x)$ has to be found, and the polynomial is multiplied by this number.
-Afterwards, the $C$ constant in the result should have a factor $1/lcm$.
+First the least common multiple :math:`lcm` of the denominators of the coefficients :math:`p(x)` has to be found, and the polynomial is multiplied by this number.
+Afterwards, the :math:`C` constant in the result should have a factor :math:`\frac{1}{lcm}`.

 The polynomial now only has integer coefficients.